OCA/product-variant/product_variant_default_code/README.rst

 The mask value can be fully customized whatever you like.
 You can even have the attribute name appear more than once in the mask such as, `Jacket/[Size]~[Color]~[Size]`, and the generated code on variants will be something like 'Jacket/L~Wh~L' (for variant with Color "White" and Size "L").

-Make sure putting the *Attribute Name* inside `[]` marks (it is case sensitive).
+**Note:** In mask value, make sure putting the *Attribute Name* inside `[ ]` marks (it is case sensitive) and of course, make sure characters "[,]" do not appear in your attribute's name.

 Avoiding mask in variants
 -------------------------

-You can avoid this behavior or force a manual default_code on variant.
-To do so, go to *Product Variants > [any variant you want to set up]* and set manually its reference code.
-The field `manual code` will be set to on and the variant internal reference will no longer be changed by this module.
+You can avoid this behavior or force a manual reference on variant.
+To do so, go to **Product Variants > [any variant you want to set up]** and set manually its reference code.
+The field *Manual Reference* (`manual_code`) will be set to on and the variant internal reference will no longer be changed by this module.

-Unset `manual code` and the reference code will be unlocked again.
+Unset *Manual Reference* on a variant and the reference code will be unlocked again.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot